schwemmecomics/schwemme-comics/content/comics/117/index.en.md

 Huhu is a pontential new member for Schwemme.
 Opinions are devided regarding jokes at his last probational shift.
 Misunderstandings happened, which I can make fun of now.

 *I should really think about giving the characters arms at least.
-Possibilities and workload might increase to infinity.
+Possibilities and workload might increase to infinity.*

----